RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 1. Select **Save**.

 {{<note>}}
-- External users are not currently supported for database authentication.

-- For multi-key commands on multi-slot keys, the return value is `failure`, but the command runs on the keys that are allowed.
+For multi-key commands on multi-slot keys, the return value is `failure`, but the command runs on the keys that are allowed.
 {{</note>}}

 ## Default pub/sub permissions